sumit4code/tree-search-criteria/README.md

-#Criteria finder from binary tree in single traverse
+# Criteria Count finder from binary tree in single traverse

 Binary Tree provides inserting elements and then apply criteria to get count against that criteria